The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

 <details>

-<summary><strong>Q: Open up YouTube.com.
-What examples can you come up with for each of the primitive and reference data types listed above?</strong></summary>
+**<summary>Q: Open up YouTube.com.
+What examples can you come up with for each of the primitive and reference data types listed above?</summary>**

 Here are some examples of each of the primitive data types: